 Training programs can be as simple as how to clock in and out or how to take lunch.
 These activities may make up a day or two of introductory training.
 Other times, these programs factor in more complex processes such as software and machinery and take a few weeks to complete.
 Design your training according to your employees’ skill levels and the difficulty of the job.

-The Advantages of Hiring Outsourcing
+Benefits of Hiring Outsourcing in Tonga

 Your recruiting process and the employees you hire will set the tone for your company abroad.
 While you can handle the process on your own, working with industry professionals can take the pressure off you and your team.